Senetco/mbed-os-example-lorawan-class-b/README.md

         "lora.ping-slot-periodicity": 4

-* Class B Scheduling Debug Tracing
-    * Enable debug tracing of Beacon and Ping slot scheduling

-    For example, to enable extra beacon and ping slot debug trace:

-        "lora.class-b-extra-debug-trace-level": 2

-## Build this application
+## Build the application
 1. Build this application via:

     ```
     $ mbed compile -m auto -t YOUR_TOOLCHAIN --profile=./mbed-os/tools/profiles/debug.json
     ```

-1. Drag `BUILD/YOUR_TARGET/GCC_ARM-TINY/mbed-os-example-lorawan-class-b.bin` onto your development board (mounts as flash storage device).
+1. Drag `BUILD/YOUR_TARGET/GCC_ARM-DEBUG/mbed-os-example-lorawan-class-b.bin` onto your development board (mounts as flash storage device).
 1. When flashing is complete, attach a serial monitor on baud rate 115,200.

-For optimized builds you can build without the RTOS enabled, with newlib-nano, and a different printf library.
+For devices with limited flash memory, you can build without the RTOS enabled, with newlib-nano, and a different printf library.
 Some background is in [this blog post](https://os.mbed.com/blog/entry/Reducing-memory-usage-with-a-custom-prin/).
 To do this:

 1. Rename `.mbedignore_no_rtos` to `.mbedignore`.
 1. Build with: